 After describing the PVector class and its associated methods (operations), we can now present a sample data parallel Scala program for solving Laplace's Equation using the Jacobi Relaxation algorithm.
-Consider a two-dimensional (square) conducting metal sheet with the voltage held constant along the four boundaries.
-The resultant voltage v(x,y) at all the internal points is described by Laplace's Equation in two dimensions:
+Consider a twodimensional (square) conducting metal sheet with the voltage held constant along the four boundaries.
+The resultant voltage v(x, y) at all the internal points is described by Laplace's Equation in two dimensions:

-$$\frac{\partial^2 v}{\partial x^2} + \frac{\partial^2 v}{\partial y^2} = 0$$
+$$\frac{\partial^2 v}{\partial x^2} + \frac{\partial^2 v}{\partial v^2} = 0$$

 This equation can be solved numerically using a twodimensional array of discrete points across the surface of the metal sheet.
 Initially, the points along the boundaries are assigned the appropriate constant voltage.
-The internal points are all set to 0 intially.
+The internal points are all set to 0 initially.
 Then Jacobi Relaxation is used to iteratively recompute the voltage at each internal point as the average of the four immediate neighboring points (above, below, left, right).
 Convergence is tested by comparing a desired tolerance value to the maximum change in voltage across the entire grid.

-The basic data structure is a two-dimensional (n by n) array of Double values, representing the voltage at each point on the metal sheet.
+The basic data structure is a two-dimensional (n by n)array of Double values, representing the voltage at each point on the metal sheet.
 For data parallel execution, a PVector A is created, each of whose elements is a single row from the two-dimensional array.
-Thus, PVector A has n elements, each one of which is a one-dimensional array: Array[Double] (n).
-This data parallel PVector provides a virtual processor for each row of the original two-dimensional array.
+Thus, PVector A has nelements, each one of which is a one-dimensional array: Array[Double] (n).
+This data parallel PVector provides a virtual processor for each row of the original twodimensional array.
 To recompute the value at each point, the four immediate neighboring points are needed.
-The left and right neighboring points are easy to find because they are in the same row, and therefore the same element of the PVector
+The left and right neighboring points are easy to find because they are in the same row, and therefore the same element of the PVector A. However, the neighboring points in the rows above and below are in neighboring elements of the PVector A. Access to these is implemented by shifting A left or right using the permute operation described in section IV.C.
+The data parallel Jacobi Relaxation algorithm in Scala is shown in Fig. 3.